electricg/primer-static/README.md

 This task will listen to any changes that occur into your `/src` folder and   this will cause Jekyll to immediately recompile all the pages into the `/dev` folder.

-When you also want to perform some further checks, you may just type
+When you also want to perform some further checks, you may just type only

-<pre>grunt watch</pre>
+<pre>grunt</pre>

-This task cause Jekyll to immediately recompile all the pages into the `/dev` folder, but some other grunt task will be executed: A jslinter will check the javascript code, a markup validator task will assure that every template   is validated and the smushit task will shrink the size of your images inside  `/src` folder (the images into `/src` won't be changed).
+This task cause Jekyll to immediately recompile all the pages into the `/dev` folder as in the prvious task, but some other grunt tasks will be executed: A jslinter will check the javascript code, another task will assure that every template has no validation errors and the *smushit* task will shrink the size of your images inside  `/src` folder (the images into `/src` won't be changed).

+When your code is ready for a stage deployment, the task to call is

+<pre>grunt deploy</pre>

 Note: `jekyll` may raise a warning